kommuna/vicky/README.md

 write event listeners for work with received data from JIRA.

 # Installation
-For installing this library clone the code from GitHub.
+To install this library clone the code from GitHub.

 Run command `composer install` in .../vicky folder.